lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: How many feature maps does a convolutional layer produce?**
+- A) Same as input channels
+- B) Determined by kernel size
+- C) Equal to the number of filters
+- D) Always 3 for RGB

+**Answer:** C
+Rationale: Each filter in a convolutional layer produces one feature map, so the number of output feature maps equals the number of filters.

+---

 **Q: Explain how the historical progression from handcrafted features to learned features changed computer vision, using SIFT as an example of the transition period.**

 **SHORT ANSWER:** Before SIFT, computer vision relied entirely on handcrafted features where researchers manually designed feature detectors based on their understanding of the problem.
 These might include simple edge detectors, color histograms, or texture descriptors.
 SIFT represented a transition period - while still being a handcrafted algorithm, it introduced more sophisticated principles like scale invariance and automatic keypoint detection that would later influence learned features.
 SIFT showed that robust features needed to be invariant to scale, rotation, and illumination changes.
 With the advent of CNNs, the paradigm shifted completely to learned features.
 Instead of manually designing feature detectors, CNNs learn optimal features directly from data through backpropagation.
 This transition was revolutionary because: 1) Learned features often outperformed handcrafted ones, 2) The same architecture could learn features for different tasks without manual redesign, 3) Deep networks could learn hierarchical features that were difficult to handcraft.
 However, understanding algorithms like SIFT remains valuable as they provide insights into what makes good features and influenced the design of modern architectures (e.g., multi-scale processing in CNNs mirrors SIFT's scale-space approach).